 Lesson and Tuition Schedule

-- There are 30 private lessons from Labor Day through Memorial Day and 9 group lessons.
-The summer session is 6 weeks of private lessons and 2 group lessons.
+- There are 30 private lessons from Labor Day through Memorial Day.
+The summer session is 6 weeks of private lessons.

 - Tuition is 9 equal payments during the academic year regardless of the number of lessons in a month.

 - Payment is due in full at the beginning of each month paid by check or secure online credit card payment.